Barbecue Pork Chops

 3. Season The Pork Chops: Since the brine has added all the flavor, simply season the pork with salt and pepper.

 4. Grill: Place the pork chops on the grill for 4-5 minutes on each side.
 This will depend on how thick your pork chops are; just make sure that the juices run clear and there’s just a slight pink hue left in the meat.
 See the post below for cooking temperatures for pork.
+(Oven instructions in the recipe card)

 5. Add BBQ Sauce: After the pork chops cook on the second side, baste the pork with the barbecue sauce.
 You don’t want to add the barbecue sauce too early because it will burn and stick to the grill.

-pork chops on the grill with grill marks
+grilled pork chops on a grill

-What Temperature Do I Cook Pork To?
+What Temperature Should I Cook Pork To?

+It used to be that you didn’t want to see any pink in pork, but nowadays that’s only true if you’re using ground pork.
 A slight pink hue to your pork chops is what we’re looking for.
 Not overcooking the pork will ensure that you end up with juicy, tender pork chops.

 Remove the pork chops from the grill at 145 degrees.
 Place the chops on a platter, cover with foil and let them rest for at least 5 minutes, 10 preferably.

 This will continue the cooking time to raise the temperature to about 150 degrees, which in our opinion is the perfect temperature for pork.
+If you want these Grilled BBQ Pork Chops more well done, just keep them on the grill another few minutes before letting them rest.

-grilled bbq pork chops on a platter
+barbecue pork chops stack on a platter with corn

 What Does A Brine Do?